Tom-Nagy/know-it/README.md

 ## Live Deployment

-To make this website accessible to the public, Walking Around has been deployed on [GitHub Pages](https://pages.github.com/) as follow :
+To make this website accessible to the public, Know It has been deployed on [GitHub Pages](https://pages.github.com/) as follow :

 1. Log in to my GitHub account.
     * To create an account you need to sign up on [GitHub](https://github.com/).